 I’m sitting down to type out this longer letter to you invite you to join the second cohort of the small-group, ongoing coaching program I run called the Marketing Mentorship Program (until I come up with something better).

-Right now there are only six spaces available in it.
+Right now there are only three spaces available in it.

 I should warn you: this is a long letter because there’s much to say.
 Frankly, I recommend printing this off, making yourself a nice hot cup of tea and sitting down at your favourite cafe or kitchen table or comfy living room chair by the fire to read it over slowly.